 A 1947 cartoon shows a small house balanced on an enormous nuclear missile balanced on a precipice.
 The title is "Peace Today."
 This cartoon won a Pulitzer Prize.

-"He had a huge impact on his time culturally," Pritikin says.
+"He had a huge impact on his time culturally," Pritikin said.
 "Cartoonists were immensely popular.
 They were really cultural heroes."